appistack/appistack-rails/README.md

 Start in the "Deploy Your Application To Heroku" section.
 Additionally, you'll need to configure Heroku's Sendgrid addon in order for your API to send registration and password reset emails.

-1. Create a Heroku Account if you don't have one and install the heroku command line toolbelt.
+#### 1) Create a Heroku Account

+If you don't have a Heroku account already, create one.
+They offer free hosting for Rails apps.
+Though free instances limited to 18 hours per day, they're still free god bless 'em.
+Also, install the [Heroku Toolbelt](https://toolbelt.heroku.com/) for sweet command-line action.
+It's not optional.

+#### 2) Create a New Heroku App

-1. In the root of appistack-rails, run `heroku create [myappname]` to create a new heroku app.
-  - If you instead use the Heroku web interface to create your app, you'll need to add the heroku git remote.
+In the root of appistack-rails, run `heroku create [myappname]` to create a new Heroku app.
+Or optionally, use the web interface if you like clicking things -- in which case, you'll need to add a git remote.
+If you have questions, refer to the Heroku Rails 4.x guide linked above.

+#### 3) Configure Environment Variables

-1. In the Heroku web interface, open your application and click settings.
+In the Heroku web interface, open your application and click settings.
 Under Config Variables, click show.
-  - Now click edit and add the name/value for the environment vars documented below.
+Now click edit and add the name/value for the environment vars documented below.
-  - You can also set these environment variables on the command line.
+You can also set these environment variables on the command line.
 Run `heroku config --help` for more information.

-1. Run `heroku addons:create sendgrid:starter` to add the Heroku Sendgrid addon.
+#### 4) Setup the Heroku Sendgrid Addon

-  - If you don't configure Sendgrid with the SMTP environment vars below, then your users will never receive their confirmation emails.
+Run `heroku addons:create sendgrid:starter` to add the Heroku Sendgrid addon.
+If you don't configure Sendgrid with the `RAILS42_SMTP` environment vars below, then your users will never receive their confirmation emails.

-  - Alternatively, you can create your own Sendgrid account, but you'll need to go through the Sendgrid account/domain verification process.
+You can also create your own Sendgrid account instead of using the Heroku Sendgrid Addon, but you'll need to go through the Sendgrid account/domain verification process.
+That can take a day or two.

+#### 5) Deploy Your API to Heroku

-1. Deploy your app with `git push heroku master`
+Deploy your app with `git push heroku master`

+#### 6) Migrate Your Database

-1. Run `heroku run rake db:migrate` on your initial deploy.
+Run `heroku run rake db:migrate` on your initial deploy.

+#### 7) View Your API in the Browser

-1. Run `heroku open` to view your running API in the browser.
+Run `heroku open` to view your running API in the browser.
+You'll be redirected to `RAILS42_CLIENT_APP_URL`.
+So if you've also deployed the Appistack Angular template or another client, you should be able to sign in.
+Alternatively, you can test out talking with your API using a tool like Charles.
-  - If you've deployed a client app to Divshot and configured `RAILS42_CLIENT_APP_URL`, you'll be redirected there.

 ## Environment Vars